 However well meaning; posts recommending your cleaner/builder/nanny etc can be interpreted as marketing, and other parents may not be happy to receive the recommendation.
-Listings should be used to make recommendations, rather than classes, groups, or the school Home Page.
+Encourage parents to recommend a business via the Business Directory pages instead.

-Only post there if the post is relevant to a significant proportion of the school.
+Only post to the whole school if the post is relevant to a significant proportion of the school.
 You should post in a class or group if you are in any doubt.